jhpyle/docassemble/_docs/functions.md

-If you would like to work with all of the variables in the interview in your [JavaScript] code, you can do so with the `get_interview_variables()` function, which sends an [Ajax] call to the server to retrieve the contents of the interview dictionary.
+If you would like to work with all of the variables in the interview in your [JavaScript] code, you can do so with the `get_interview_variables()` function, which sends an [Ajax] call to the server to retrieve the contents of the [interview session dictionary].

 The function takes a single argument, which is the callback function.
 The callback function is given one parameter, which is an object